Visualize a multispectral satellite image

 You experimented with the Natural color, Color infrared, and Agriculture band combinations, but there are many more possible combinations, such as Geology (B12, B11, B2) to highlight geological formations, or Bathymetric (B4, B3, B1) used for coastal studies.

-Learn about spectral profiles and spectral signatures
+Learn about spectral signatures

 Explore spectral band variation interactively